LSELawReview/blog/_posts/2021-05-28-jogee-and-west-side-story-still-unresolved-endings.md

 <a class="reference" id="53" href="#inline53">[53]</a> Mohamed Elewa Badar, ''Just Convict Everyone!' -- Joint Perpetration: From Tadić To Stakić And Back Again' (2006) 6 International Criminal Law Review.

-<a class="reference" id="54" href="#inline54">[54]</a> Will McMahon and Rebecca Roberts, 'Truth And Lies About 'Race' And 'Crime' | Centre For Crime And Justice Studies' (Centre for Crime and Justice Studies, 8 March 2011) <https://www.crimeandjustice.org.uk/publications/cjm/article/truth-and-lies-about-race-and-crime> accessed 24 January 2021.
+<a class="reference" id="54" href="#inline54">[54]</a> Will McMahon and Rebecca Roberts,'Truth And Lies About 'Race' And 'Crime'(Centre for Crime and Justice Studies, 8 March 2011) <https://www.crimeandjustice.org.uk/publications/cjm/article/truth-and-lies-about-race-and-crime> accessed 24 January 2021.

-<a class="reference" id="55" href="#inline55">[55]</a> Crime Prosecution Service, 'Secondary Liability: Charging Decisions On Principals And Accessories | The Crown Prosecution Service' (*CPS*, 4 February 2019) <https://www.cps.gov.uk/legal-guidance/secondary-liability-charging-decisions-principals-and-accessories> accessed 24 January 2021.
+<a class="reference" id="55" href="#inline55">[55]</a> Crime Prosecution Service, 'Secondary Liability: Charging Decisions On Principals And Accessories (*CPS*, 4 February 2019) <https://www.cps.gov.uk/legal-guidance/secondary-liability-charging-decisions-principals-and-accessories> accessed 24 January 2021.

 <a class="reference" id="56" href="#inline56">[56]</a> ibid.